sanjay9616/JavaScript/README.md

 ```

 i.e, Every primitive except null and undefined have Wrapper Objects and the list of wrapper objects are String,Number,Boolean,Symbol and BigInt.

+**5. How do you compare Object and Map?**

+**Ans:** **Objects** are similar to **Maps** in that both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
+Due to this reason, Objects have been used as Maps historically.
+But there are important differences that make using a Map preferable in certain cases:

+1. The keys of an Object can be Strings and Symbols, whereas they can be any value for a Map, including functions, objects, and any primitive. <br>
+2. The keys in a Map are ordered while keys added to Object are not.
+Thus, when iterating over it, a Map object returns keys in the order of insertion. <br>
+3. You can get the size of a Map easily with the size property, while the number of properties in an Object must be determined manually. <br>
+4. A Map is an iterable and can thus be directly iterated, whereas iterating over an Object requires obtaining its keys in some fashion and iterating over them.
+5. An Object has a prototype, so there are default keys in an object that could collide with your keys if you're not careful.
+As of ES5 this can be bypassed by creating an object(which can be called a map) using `Object.create(null)`, but this practice is seldom done. <br>
+6. A Map may perform better in scenarios involving frequent addition and removal of key pairs. <br>

 **[⬆ Back to Top](#table-of-contents)**